Starexify/BigSwordsR/README.md

   </tbody>
 </table>

 ## 🚀 Planned Updates

-In the upcoming updates we plan to add:
+In the upcoming updates I plan to add:

 - ☄️ **MORE METEORS!!** and **FALLING METEORS** _(not the mod)_
 - Even more structures
 - Even more materials
 - More new machines
-- And more!

 ## 📜 License